 Bolivia Travel Advice

-The onset of spring in September marks the end of the peak season rush in Bolivia, so in many ways this is a fantastic month to visit, with largely dry days, warm weather and far fewer crowds.
+The onset of spring in September marks the end of the peak season rush in Bolivia, so in many ways, this is a fantastic month to visit, with largely dry days, warm weather, and far fewer crowds.
 As the country edges into the less busy shoulder season, you should be able to snag some deals on tours and accommodation.
-While rising temperatures have taken the bitter edge off nights on the altiplano, this is the hottest time of year in the Amazon.
+While rising temperatures have taken the bitter edge off nights on the Altiplano, this is the hottest time of year in the Amazon.

 October is the height of spring in Bolivia.
-If you want to sidestep the crowds of winter, this is a fantastic time to visit, as there is still plenty of dry, sunny weather everywhere from the depths of the Amazon to the heights of the Andes.
+If you want to sidestep the crowds of winter, this is a fantastic time to visit, as there is still plenty of dry, sunny weather everywhere, from the depths of the Amazon to the heights of the Andes.
 Rains are slowly but steadily increasing, so come prepared for the odd downpour.
 Shoulder-season benefits are many, especially when it comes to scoring deals on tours, outdoor activities, and accommodation.
 And the drop in visitor numbers is a blessing at big-hitters like the Salar de Uyuni and Lake Titicaca.

 Summer is swiftly approaching and bringing with it rainy days to much of Bolivia in November, though nothing like what will fall in the coming months.
-Come now and you'll experience the country at its tranquil best, with few crowds at major sights and milder weather up on the altiplano, where the showers are slowly transforming the parched highlands into a lush carpet of wildflowers.
+Come now, and you'll experience the country at its tranquil best, with few crowds at major sights and milder weather up on the Altiplano, where the showers are slowly transforming the parched highlands into a lush carpet of wildflowers.

-Christmas might be around the corner (along with several other interesting festivals) but the weather in Bolivia this month is surprisingly good.
+Christmas might be around the corner (along with several other exciting festivals), but the weather in Bolivia this month is surprisingly good.
 In fact, of all the low season months from November through March, December is arguably best for a visit, with lower rainfall, higher temperatures, and more overall sun.
-And if the rain does come down, Bolivia has a phenomenal culture to tap into, which can usually be done indoors: at one of La Paz's standout museums, for example, or in buoyant cities like Sucre or Tarija.
+And if the rain does come down, Bolivia has a phenomenal culture to tap into, which can usually be done indoors: at one of La Paz's standout museums, for example, or in cities like Sucre or Tarija.